ActionPL/duckstation_openbios_savestates/SCPS-10030/README.md

 **Description:**

-starts in 'VS. Mode' with all characters unlocked based on a save file courtesy of N0tos
+Starts in 'VS. Mode' with all characters unlocked based on a save file courtesy of N0tos